snowplow-archive/snowplow.github.com/_posts/2015-05-22-first-experiments-with-apache-spark.md

 <h2><a name="loading">1.
 Loading Snowplow data into Spark</a></h2>

-Assuming you have git, Vagrant and VirtualBox installed - to get started, clone the [Snowplow repo][repo], switch to the `feature/spark-data-modeling` branch then `vagrant up` and `vagrant ssh` onto the box:
+Assuming you have git, Vagrant and VirtualBox installed, you can get started by simply clone the [Snowplow repo][repo], switching to the `feature/spark-data-modeling` branch then `vagrant up` and `vagrant ssh` onto the box:

 {% highlight bash %}
 host$ git clone https://github.com/snowplow/snowplow.git